cortexlabs/cortex/docs/deployments/system-packages.md

 # take note of repository url
 ```

-Build the image based on your Dockerfile and push to its repository in ECR:
+Build the image based on your Dockerfile and push it to its repository in ECR:

 ```bash
 docker build . -t org/my-api:latest -t <repository_url>:latest